Mathieu-Marthe/Design-Phishing-Email-Simulation/README.md

 ### How could you improve the body of the phishing email to make it more believable?
 Improve the grammar, spelling and sloppy layout

-## Your task is to create a believable phishing email
+## The task is to create a believable phishing email

 Your manager wants you to lead Mastercard’s next phishing simulation campaign.
 This is an awesome opportunity for you to step up and show what you can do.